 Why is the place of the greatest innovations so resistant to digital technology?
 The answer lies in money – laboratories are bottomless pits.
 Most of the money is used to fund the direct outcome of the research.
-Much less money is used to update scientific equipment and to optimise the existing processes.
+Much less money is used to update scientific equipment and to optimize the existing processes.
 And this is where digitalization can help.
 Another reason is that any optimization requires an investment of time and effort, which is taken from the research work.
 So when looking at short-term goals, such investments never seem to pay off.

 At BioSistemika, we’ve set up several smart laboratories.
 A large part of the process are discussions with the stakeholders at all levels.
-Here, we assembled a list of 6 most common myths we hear from people when we plan the digitalization strategy.
+Here, we assembled a list of the 6 most common myths we hear from people when we plan the digitalization strategy.

 1. A smart laboratory is complex

 A smart laboratory is an umbrella term for different software and hardware tools to simplify or automate the data management and processes in the lab.
 The laboratory processes can be digitalized at different levels and with different approaches.
 That’s why lab digitalization is very complex.

 Digital data management is the first level of digitalization due to lower cost and simpler implementation.
 The idea is to use software tools to document, store, analyze, share, and manage the experimental data in a digital form.
 The software solutions used here are Electronic Laboratory Notebook (ELN), Laboratory Information Management System (LIMS), Laboratory Information System (LIS), Laboratory Execution System (LES), Laboratory Data Management System (LDMS), Scientific Data Management Systems (SDMS), and Document Management Systems (DMS).